RetroWes/my-first-repo/README.md

-A repository for learning GitHub 👋 Hi, I’m Gaudeor Rudmin @Gaudeorvccs
+👋 Hi, I'm Wesley Morgan

 👀 I’m a programmer and an upcoming engineer interested in game development and all kinds of software projects.